LukasDetermann/shadow/readme.md

 ## Next Goals

-- A buch of Api improvements
+- Improve Annotation Processing Support
+  - Add a Java DSL Api for Rendering
+  - Add support for specific Annotations
+- Improve Support for other Metaprogramming Apis
   - Move more of the implementation to the `shadow-implementation-support` module for better consistency and easier support of multiple implementations
   - Support the complete Lexical Structure
   - Create a maven archetype to reduce the effort of supporting new Metaprogramming Implementations